I want to help people in my community

 - Talk to your school or congregation about sharing a portion of their community garden harvest with Arm In Arm.
 No community garden at your school or church?
 Why not start one?

 Welcome Home Packages help families and individuals in our case management program move into a home and start on the path to long-term stability and self-sufficiency with supplies for cleaning, kitchen, bed, bath, and more.
-To arrange a welcome home project, please contact Elizabeth Wall.
+To arrange a welcome home basket project, please contact Dara Lewis.